publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch13/m__us_usc_t42_s1754.md

         A State agency may reserve, to support dissemination and use of nutrition messages and material developed by the Secretary, up to—

-            (A) 5 percent of the payment received by the State for a fiscal year under subsection (c) of this section; or
+            (A) 5 percent of the payment received by the State for a fiscal year under subsection (c); or

             (B) in the case of a small State (as determined by the Secretary), a higher percentage (as determined by the Secretary) of the payment.

         (2) __Disbursement to schools and institutions__

-            Subject to paragraph (3), the State agency shall disburse any remaining amount of the payment to school food authorities and institutions participating in food service programs described in subsection (a) of this section to disseminate and use nutrition messages and material developed by the Secretary.
+            Subject to paragraph (3), the State agency shall disburse any remaining amount of the payment to school food authorities and institutions participating in food service programs described in subsection (a) to disseminate and use nutrition messages and material developed by the Secretary.

         (3) __Summer food service program for children__

         In addition to any amounts reserved under paragraph (1), in the case of the summer food service program for children established under [section 1761 of this title][/us/usc/t42/s1761], the State agency may—

-            (A) retain a portion of the funds made available under subsection (c) of this section (as determined by the Secretary); and
+            (A) retain a portion of the funds made available under subsection (c) (as determined by the Secretary); and

             (B) use the funds, in connection with the program, to disseminate and use nutrition messages and material developed by the Secretary.